 - Public and school-based libraries

-You cannot work for a labor union or partisan political organization.
-You may work for an organization that provides religious instruction, worship services, or proselytizing if your job functions do not include these activities but being a member of a union is allowed.
+You cannot work for a labor union, partisan political organization, or an organization that provides religious instruction, worship services, or proselytizing.
+Being a member of a union is allowed.

 What You'll Need

-Note: This form isn't required for PSLF; however, it is ultimately up to you to prove that you worked full time in an eligible job for the full 10 years.
-Most employers will not keep employment records for more than a few years—so having your employer complete this form annually gives you a record of your full-time employment with an eligible employer.
+Note: The EC form doesn’t have to be completed annually; however, it is ultimately up to you to prove that you worked full time in an eligible job for the full 10 years.
+Most employers will not keep employment records for more than a few years—so having your employer complete the EC form annually to record your full-time employment with an eligible employer is in your best interest.

 Where To Send This Form